American Society of Theatre Consultants: Background

 The American Society of Theatre Consultants has a current membership of 80 individuals representing 31 theatre consulting offices.
 Their members have worked on venues such as: the Walt Disney Concert Hall in Los Angeles, CA, the Santa Fe Opera in Santa Fe, NM, the Robert and Magrit Mondavi Center for the Performing Arts at the University of California, Davis, the Jay Pritzker Pavilion at Millennium Park, Chicago, IL, the Chicago Shakespeare Theater, Jenison Center for the Arts in Jenison, MI, Music City Center in Nashville, TN, Red Skelton Performing Arts Center in Vincennes, IN, and the Conference Center in Salt Lake City, UT.

 With the complexity of designing performance spaces and the need to keep apprised of the multitude of codes and new technologies, ASTC has two meetings a year to discuss and review the newest evolutions in public performance spaces.
-These meetings are held all over the United States so members can see first hand the newest facilities their fellow members have designed.
+These meetings are held throughout the United States so members can see first-hand the newest facilities their fellow members have designed.
 Included in these meetings are panel discussions, often with invited authorities on various topics.
 Past Forum topics include: